-8. Filings.

-(a) Initial Filings.
+10. Filings.

-- (i) The Petition.
-The filing of a Vaccine Act petition and the payment of the initial filing fee may be accomplished in accordance with Vaccine Rule 2(b)(2). - (ii) Required Attachments.
+- (a) Initial Filings. - (i) The Petition.
+The filing of a Vaccine Act petition and the payment of the initial filing fee may be accomplished in accordance with Vaccine Rule 2. - (ii) Required Attachments.
 The petition must be accompanied by the medical records and other documents (including affidavits) pertaining to the petition as set forth in Vaccine Rule 2(c)(2).
-(See paragraph 11 of this Supplement, discussing the alternative method of filing voluminous medical records via a portable storage disc or drive.) - (b) Subsequent Filings.
-Once a case has been designated an ECF case, all subsequent filings must be made electronically, except as provided in this

-Supplement or by leave of the court in exceptional circumstances that prevent a Filing User from filing electronically.
+(See paragraph 13 of this Supplement, discussing the alternative method of filing voluminous medical records via a portable storage disc or drive.) - (b) Subsequent Filings.
+Once a case has been designated an ECF case, all subsequent filings must be made via the ECF System, except as provided in this Supplement or by leave of the court in exceptional circumstances that prevent a Filing User from filing via the ECF System. - (c) Exhibits and Attachments.
+Unless otherwise ordered by the court, when filing an exhibit or attachment, a Filing User: - (i) must file the exhibit or attachment via the ECF System along with the main document under one entry number;

-- (c) Exhibits and Attachments.
-Unless otherwise ordered by the court, when filing an exhibit or attachment, a Filing User: - (i) must file the exhibit or attachment electronically along with the main document under one entry number; - (ii) must include the exhibit or attachment in its entirety; and - (iii) may seek leave to file a memorandum or brief, generally in advance of the evidentiary hearing, to direct the court's attention to the most relevant portion of the exhibit or attachment.
+- (ii) must include the exhibit or attachment in its entirety; and - (iii) may seek leave to file a memorandum or brief, generally in advance of the evidentiary hearing, to direct the court's attention to the most relevant portion of the exhibit or attachment.

-9. Technical Requirements.
+11. Technical Requirements.

+(a) Format.

-- (a) Format. - (i) In General.
-Electronically filed documents must be: - (A) converted to Portable Document Format (PDF); and - (B) text searchable.
+(i) In General.
+Documents filed via the ECF System must be:

+(A) converted into PDF; and

+(B) text searchable.

-The ECF system will not accept PDF documents containing tracking tags, embedded system commands, password protections, access restrictions, or other security features, special tags, or dynamic features.
+The ECF System will not accept PDF files containing tracking tags, embedded system commands. password protections, access restrictions. or other security features, special tags, or dynamic features.

-- (ii) Scanned Documents. - (A) Electronically filed documents should not be scanned prior to filing unless the original documents are unavailable in electronic form. - (B) A Filing User is responsible for ensuring the accuracy and readability of a scanned document. - (b) Size Limitations. - (i) In General.
+- (ii) Scanned Documents. - (A) Documents filed via the ECF System must not be scanned prior to filing unless the original documents are unavailable in electronic form. - (B) A Filing User is responsible for ensuring the accuracy and readability of a scanned document. - (b) Size Limitations. - (i) In General.
 A single filing may be divided into multiple PDF files. - (ii) Number of Files.
 Counsel must endeavor to limit the total number of PDF files that constitute a single filing.
-All files, however, must comply with the requirements of paragraph 10(a) below.

-(iii) Size of Files.
+All files, however, must comply with the requirements of paragraph 12(a) below. - (iii) Size of Files. - (A) Unless otherwise ordered by the court, each PDF file must not exceed the size limitation established by the court. - (B) The current size limitation is posted on the court's website or may be obtained by calling the clerk's office.

-- (A) Unless otherwise ordered by the court, each PDF file must not exceed the size limitation established by the court. - (B) The current size limitation is posted on the court's website or may be obtained by calling the clerk's office. - (iv) Exceeding the Size Limitation.
-For files that exceed the size limitation, the Filing User may: - (A) use a portable storage disc or drive; or - (B) seek leave of the court to file in some other electronic format. - (c) Events.
+- (iv) Exceeding the Size Limitation.
+For files that exceed the size limitation and cannot be divided into multiple PDF files, the Filing User may: - (A) use a portable storage disc or drive; or - (B) seek leave of the court to file in some other electronic format. - (c) Events.
 Events are used in the ECF System for filing documents and creating docket entries on the docket sheet.
 A Filing User: - (i) must select an event or events for each filed document based on the purpose of the document or relief requested; and - (ii) should use the most specific event available rather than a more generic event. - (d) Linking Filings.
-An electronically filed document-such as a response or reply-that pertains to a motion or other filing must be linked properly in the ECF System to the filing to which it pertains.
+A document filed via the ECF System-such as a response or reply-that pertains to a motion or other filing must be linked properly in the ECF System to the filing to which it pertains.

-10. Dividing Medical Records into Multiple PDF Files.
+12. Dividing Medical Records into Multiple PDF Files.